seajoshc/p4adotnet/docs/recipes/chocolate-chip-cookies.md

 - 1 and 1/3 cup dark chocolate chips or chunks

 ## Recipe
-1. Combine flour, salt, baking soda with a whisk
+1. Combine flour, salt, baking soda with a whisk.
 1. Cream butter & sugar using a mixer until light and fluffy.
 1. Add eggs one at a time, then vanilla extract.
 1. Fold in chocolate with a wooden spoon.